zyx/manual/Installing.md

 ### Installing on Mac

-Open the DMG image and copy the Rack app to your Applications folder.
+Download, unzip, and copy the Rack app to your Applications folder.

-If you wish to use [VCV Bridge](Bridge.html), copy `VCV-Bridge.vst` to the VST folder and/or the `VCV-Bridge.component` Audio Unit to the Components folder.

 ### Installing on Windows

 Run the installer.

-If you wish to use [VCV Bridge](Bridge.html), make sure the VST feature is checked for your architecture (32- or 64-bit) and specify the location to install it in the next few steps.

 ### Installing on Linux

 Unzip the zip file.

-If you wish to use [VCV Bridge](Bridge.html), copy the `Bridge/VCV-Bridge.so` VST plugin to your system's VST search location such as `/usr/lib/vst`.

 ## Installing plugins